TOMATIS Intensive for Children

 By acting on these neural circuits, the Tomatis Method proposes to improve both the capacity to communicate and the quality of our relational abilities.

-The Tomatis Method has demonstrated its effectiveness in helping people who suffer from autism and associated behavioral disorders (for example, Asperger’s syndrome).
+The Tomatis Method has demonstrated its effectiveness in helping people who suffer from autism and associated behavioral disorders.
 Numerous approaches are possible to help people presenting these disorders.
 The Tomatis Method is not exclusive in this regard.

 Listening Attention and Auditory Processing